GurovDmitriy/Start-repository/Grunt/Grunt-Less/README.md

 next step: `grunt start`

-the command compil style, source map and will deploy a live development server — in source folder for dev
+the command compil style, autoprefix, source map, and will deploy a live development server — in source folder for dev